 You can watch it over and over again.

-Uh again, our goal is to make this the number one Christmas movie of the year, and especially new Christmas movie of the year.
+Again, our goal is to make this the number one Christmas movie of the year, and especially new Christmas movie of the year.

-We think it really holds up to some of those classic, especially those 80s and 90s classics we grew up with, sort of the more comedic ones, like a Christmas vacation or even a home alone.
+We think it really holds up to some of those classics, especially those 80s and 90s classics we grew up with, sort of the more comedic ones, like a Christmas vacation or even a home alone.

 But kids will love it.

-Kids will love it, but it's not a kids' movie because it deals with cancel culture.
+Kids will love it, but it's not a kid's movie because it deals with cancel culture.

 Yeah.